 Kenny Creek Fish Passage Improvement Project

 A culvert on Kenny Creek in Branscomb, CA was deemed by CDFW to be a fish passage issue for salmonids.
 The culvert was an old railroad tanker car with both its ends cut off.
 It had a smooth bottom and a significant plunge at its mouth; the plunge and velocity inside the culvert made it difficult for adult fish to pass at some flows and almost impossible for juvenile fish to navigate upstream.
-We replaced the culvert with a prefabricated bridge.
+We replaced the culvert with a prefabricated bridge in 2017.
 The bridge was installed before the culvert was removed so that residents could have continuous access to their homes.
-At the conclusion of the project the road crossing was 100% passable by all life stages of fish and human residents have a strong, durable bridge that will last for a long time.
+At the conclusion of the project, the road crossing was 100% passable by all life stages of fish and human residents have a strong, durable bridge that will last for a long time.
 The final report for the project is available at this link.

 Hollow Tree Tributary Complex Phase 2

 During the summer of 2017, 96 logs were placed in Huckleberry and Bear Wallow Creeks in the Hollow Tree Creek watershed.
 Edwards Excavation placed the logs and rootwads and the California Conservation Corps made some final maneuvering of the logs and then anchored them into place.
-The Hollow Tree Creek watershed is a stronghold for coho salmon; by placing these large wood structures instream, we aim to improve conditions in these two tributaries will be a benefit to coho.
+The Hollow Tree Creek watershed is a stronghold for coho salmon; by placing these large wood structures instream, we aim to improve conditions in these two tributaries for all live stages of the coho salmon.
 To see the final report, click this link.

 Anderson Creek Phase 2